chazcornwall/math4610/tasksheets/tasksheet_02.md

 <img src="https://render.githubusercontent.com/render/math?math=e = \frac{1}{12}f^{(4)}(\xi)h^{2} \leq Ch^{2}">

 Since the least power will have the largest effect on the solution and error (i.e. when h is less than one, h squared is much greater than h cubed), this approximation is second order because 2 is the smallest power of h in the approximation.
-[See here](https://github.com/chazcornwall/math4610/blob/master/src/task2/derivativeapprox.cpp) for the code that executes this 2nd derivative approximation.
+[See here](https://github.com/chazcornwall/math4610/blob/master/src/task2/derivativeapprox.cpp) for the code that executes this 2nd derivative approximation of cos(2.0) or -cos(2.0), which is the 2nd derivative of cos() at 2.0.

 | h        | Approximation           | Actual  | Error |
 | ------------- |:-------------:| -----:|------------|